senzing-garage/init-database/README.md

-# initdatabase
+# init-database

-## :warning: WARNING: initdatabase is still in development :warning: _
+## :warning: WARNING: init-database is still in development :warning: _

 At the moment, this is "work-in-progress" with Semantic Versions of `0.n.x`.
 Although it can be reviewed and commented on,